sgcxliv/renaissance/README.md

 **places/+page.svelte** — Information about the places featured in the project (towns, cities, institutions).

 **story-maps/+page.svelte** — Interactive narrative pages, showing stories on the map.
+Here, you can see that story maps are dynamically managed, and all you have to do is add the code and unique content for the person/event/place you are trying to generate story maps for, and it will automatically generate a story map with the given media and associated events.

 ## Development